JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Status

 This document is in development, therefore you should expect omissions and errors.
 After their initial creation, the instructions here have been tested once on a fresh Ubuntu installation.
+Since then, we've added the SDR Angel section and udev rules installation instruction, neither of which have been tested on a fresh OS.

 ## Assumptions